 In front of the theater, you’ll find a glass pyramid where you can view the excavation below the surface.
 The sight is free, why not pop in if you have the time?

 You can visit the Roman theater of Malaga for free.
 Opening Hours: Tuesday to Saturday: 10am to 6pm, Sunday: 10am to 4pm.

 The Roman Ruins near Seville is the city of Italica, located 9 km/ 5,5 miles north of Seville in the modern town of Santiponce were the main reason I planned my 2nd visit to Andalusia.
 On my first trip, I only had time on Monday and the ruins were closed, so I figured I had to come back.
 They are the best advertised Roman ruins in Spain and easily to reach from Seville.

-You could say I had high expectations for my visit to the Roman ruins of Italica and I was a tad bit disappointed.
+You could say I had high expectations for my visit to the Roman ruins of Seville and I was a tad bit disappointed.
 The city of Italica was of great importance during Roman times but the sight of Italica offers very little information.
 There is no route set out, so you have no idea where you’re going and there are no (English) explanations on sight.
 However, the mosaics were spectacular and after taking them all in, it made up a bit for the lack of information.

 If you’ve watched the movie Gladiator a couple of (100) times like I did, you might have heard of Scipius Africanus.
-This Roman general founded the settlement of Italica more or less in 206 CCE and Italica raised 2 quite famous emperors of Rome.
+This Roman general founded the settlement of Italica more or less in 206 CE and Italica raised 2 quite famous emperors of Rome.
 You might have heard of them: Trajan and Hadrian (the one with the wall).

 In true Roman emperor fashion, these rulers of the Roman world injected quite a bit of money into their birthplace.
 Sprucing the place up with temples and fora to show their wealth and influence.

 What to see at the Roman ruins Seville?

 The wealth clearly shows at the sight of Italica.
 You can visit the “new town” where a gigantic Amphitheater was built to house over 25,000 spectators, while the city at the time only had 8,000 inhabitants.